 The AI meeting notetaker market matured fast.
-What started as a novelty (a bot in your Zoom call that produced a transcript) has split into distinct product categories: tools for individual productivity (Fathom), sales intelligence platforms (Avoma, Fireflies), video clip creation (Grain), and platform-native AI (Zoom AI Companion, Microsoft Copilot).
+What started as a novelty (a bot in your Zoom call that produced a transcript) has split into distinct product categories: tools for individual productivity (Fathom), sales intelligence platforms (Avoma, Fireflies), video clip creation (Grain), platform-native AI (Zoom AI Companion, Microsoft Copilot), and — finally — multilingual, file-aware, EU-compliant tools built for global teams (Happy Scribe).
 Choosing the wrong category means paying for features designed for a completely different use case.

-The second thing worth understanding before reading any notetaker review: transcription is a commodity.
-The real differentiation is in what happens after the transcript: how quickly summaries appear, how accurately speakers are attributed, how well the output integrates into the tools where decisions get made.
+The second thing worth understanding before reading any notetaker review: transcription is a commodity in English.
+The real differentiation is what happens around it: how many languages the tool actually handles at 95%+ accuracy, whether it can transcribe pre-recorded files (most can’t), how quickly summaries appear, how accurately speakers are attributed, how well the output integrates into the tools where decisions get made, and — increasingly — whether the data leaves the EU.
 A transcript in a separate app that nobody checks is not better than no transcript at all.

 We evaluated each tool on the criteria that determine whether a meeting notetaker actually gets used after the initial setup, not the feature list, but the daily reality.